aj-medianet/energy-usage-app/README.md

 This Story requires a single web page for user to read FAQs.

-- [ ] Create a static web page with FAQs contents hardcoded in UI.
+- [X] Create a static web page with FAQs contents hardcoded in UI.

 - [X] Add FAQs tag in the Navigation Menu

 ####  Refactor

-`//TODO`
+There is no need to modify the code since it is a static web page; what we've done is to adding content into the HTML (handlebars) file.

 ---